gophercoders/website/content/teachernotes/KS2/lower/repetition.md

 ````
 Where `n` varies from 1 to 12.

-So a times table is generated be repeating (almost) the same sum.
+So a times-table is generated be repeating (almost) the same sum.

 ### Repeating Lines
 #### Notes for Slide 3